vcz-fr/TheFollowUp/_posts/2012/05/2012-05-11-facebook-featured-post-experiment.md

     url: "https://www.zdnet.fr/actualites/tes-vous-pret-a-payer-pour-valoriser-vos-statuts-facebook-39771657.htm"
     dead: false

-tweet: "Not sure if these features will truly be appreciated."
+message: "Not sure if these features will truly be appreciated."
 ---